 The Center for Global Health can help students to pursue global health experiences in several European countries.
 Please click on the country name to explore specific opportunities.
 Under "Penn Med Student-Arranged Experiences" you will find information about a large number of additional activities that Penn Med students have arranged on their own.

 Through the generosity of the American Austrian Foundation (AAF), fellowships are available to expose American medical students to medical practices in Austria, allowing them to gain experience in a different health care environment.
 American medical students who have completed their required rotations (MS4) are eligible to participate in the Max Kade Fellowship program.
 Fellows spend one month (four consecutive weeks) rotating through a specific department at the University Hospital of Vienna, the General Hospital in Salzburg and/or other highly respected institutions.

-- Application (Deadline each year for submission to The Center for Global Health (CGH) is in mid August to mid September.
-CGH interviews are required.
+- Application (Deadline each year for submission to The Center for Global Health (CGH) is mid-August.
 Look for announcements in July/August.)

 Please note that all applications must be submitted through The Center for Global Health.
 The process is as follows:

 1. Visit the AAF website and review the information provided

 3. Attach your application in an email to The Center for Global Health.